-This project is second of four/five pilots planned to run in parallel across various regions.
+This project is the third of four/five pilots planned to run in parallel across various regions.
 Each pilot project will be individually evaluated, and the collective outcome for overall evaluation.

-Expected benefits to patients the NHS & Daiichi Sankyo UK Ltd
+Expected benefits to patients the NHS & Daiichi-Sankyo UK:

-Expected benefits to patients:
+Expected benefits for the Patient:

-- Shorter time to diagnosis of cardiac arrhythmia with digital health technologies in comparison to conventional 12 lead ECG and/or ambulatory cardiac monitoring. - Higher proportion of AF detection with subsequent access to treatment and management of atrial fibrillation. - Avoidance of patients to attend the GP practices and outpatient setting in times of COVID, and detection and diagnosis conducted remotely. - Prevention of AF related stroke, hospitalisation, morbidity and mortality secondary to undiagnosed and untreated AF. - Increased awareness of Atrial Fibrillation, and patient empowerment.
+• Shorter time to diagnosis of cardiac arrhythmia with digital health technologies in comparison to conventional 12 lead ECG and/or ambulatory cardiac monitoring.

-• Improvement of patient experience with novel detection/diagnosis devices in comparison with conventional management.
+- Higher proportion of AF detection with subsequent access to treatment and management of atrial fibrillation. - Avoidance of patients to attend the GP practices and outpatient setting in times of COVID, and detection and diagnosis conducted remotely. - Prevention of AF related stroke, hospitalisation, morbidity and mortality secondary to undiagnosed and untreated AF. - Increased awareness of Atrial Fibrillation, and patient empowerment. - Improvement of patient experience with novel detection/diagnosis devices in comparison with conventional management.

-Expected benefits to NHS:
+Expected benefits for NHS: